 I love music — I even pursued a music career in my 20s.
 I still sing every day, whether it’s at home or at the occasional friends’ wedding.
 I also love live shows and music festivals, so I’m always looking for the next great concert–some recent favorites are Alice Smith and Jordan Rakei.

-What’s like to be a part of the Issue Advocacy team?
+What’s it like to be a part of the Issue Advocacy team?

 There’s something really special about coming to work every day knowing you’re fighting to put an end to some of our country’s most egregious injustices.
 The passion my teams put into their work is palpable.